sentry-demos/react/README.md

 6. Enter your Sentry organization slug in the `SENTRY_ORG` line of your Makefile, then add the name of `SENTRY_PROJECT`

+## Run
 ```
 $ npm run deploy
 ```
-7. Go to http://localhost:5000 in your browser and begin throwing errors/events to Sentry!
+1. Go to http://localhost:5000 in your browser and begin throwing errors/events to Sentry!

 ![Alt Text](configure-launch-react-demo.gif)

-# Tracing and correlating errors
+## Tracing
 ![Alt Text](configure-tracing-errors.gif)